 Sadly, when compliance conflicts with security, compliance always wins.
 The C-Suite will always be far more concerned about meeting a compliance requirement, for fear, in the case of GDPR, of being levied with a fine of 4% of their annual turnover and potentially losing their job.

-It is therefore unsurprising that an experienced CISO wanting to get something passed will tie their security requirement to a compliance requirement for resource to be allocated.
-Regulations must always be complied with regardless of the impact (positive or negative) that compliance may have upon your security posture.
+It is therefore unsurprising that an experienced CISO wanting to get something passed will tie their security requirement to a compliance requirement for resources to be allocated.
+Regulations must always be complied with regardless of the impact (positive or negative) that compliance may have on your security posture.

 Compliance v’s Security: Let’s talk password policy

-A pertinent example would be to look at ‘Account Lockout Policy’ which most enterprises will have.
-Most of these polices will specify that a user must wait a set period of time or have their account unlocked by Admin if an incorrect entry is submitted more than (typically) three to six times.
+A pertinent example would be to look at the ‘Account Lockout Policy’ that most enterprises will have.
+Most of these policies will specify that a user must wait a set period of time or have their account unlocked by Admin if an incorrect entry is submitted more than (typically) three to six times.

-However, if you have strong passwords and everybody should already have strong passwords that can’t be easily hacked, you mitigate almost all of the need for account lockout policies.
+However, if you have strong passwords and everybody should already have strong passwords that can’t be easily hacked (read our blog on password security tips), you mitigate almost all of the need for account lockout policies.
 The only reason to have such a policy is to get a warning that somebody’s doing some sort of guessing against your passwords.
 Otherwise, you really don’t need it.
 Not only that but lockout policies can and have allowed hackers to create denial of service events.
+By using a password manager of some sort – you further mitigate the risks of a breach due to human error such as being lax with password hygiene.

 This happened enough that Microsoft decided they were no longer going to recommend a default account lockout policy or recommended you set it over 100 so that you at least wouldn’t be locked out by password-guessing worms because for whatever reason they tend to guess 100 weak passwords or less.
 So again, the way to fix this sort of thing is to — tell compliance, “we really don’t need account lockout.
 We’ve got good passwords”.